They say your life flashes before you when you die.

 You paused after you hung up from Sal, after you’d flooded the boys with unanswered questions about their day and the books they’d read and the soccer game that was coming up this weekend and they flinched when you said good night with grandma-y kisses.
 I noticed then that age had crept into your presence.
 You looked around the room, unfocussed.
 One of your children had left your realm of influence.
 You had abandoned them to the winds – literally while they were crossing the skies.
 I wonder if eagles pause when they watch their young fly off as adults.
 Or do they gaze at their empty nest and wonder at the marvel of flight?

-Afterwards, I held you close in bed.
+Afterwards, I hold you close in bed.

 At Jake’s tenth birthday I sat with you at the back of the ten pin bowling alley.
 You declined the offer to play.
 The pack of boys thundered their balls down the alleyways, laughed when they slipped on the hard floors and imitated each other falling and laughing and were only quieted by a table load of chips and nuggets and soft drink.
-When Jake showed you the enormous Lego Star Wars fighter – like you, I don’t recall what specific ship it was, something massive and portentous – I nodded my head with you and exclaimed it would take a long time to put that together.
+When Jake showed you the enormous Lego Star Wars fighter – like you, I don’t recall what specific ship it was, something massively important – I nodded my head with you and exclaimed it would take a long time to put that together.
 We were sure his dad would help him.
 Heavens, it’d be beyond us to piece it together.

 Only two years later, at Joel’s tenth, you had a walking stick.